tomwyr/remote-rift-website/README.md

 # Remote Rift Website

-Landing page for **Remote Rift**, an application that connects to League of Legends from your phone.
+Landing page for **Remote Rift**, an application that lets you queue for League of Legends games from your phone.

 Visit the current version of the website at https://tomwyr.github.io/remote-rift-website.